oreillymedia/production-resources/styleguide/index.md

 <section data-type="sect2" id="headings">
 <h2>Headings</h2>

-<p>Headings should not contain inline code font or style formatting such as bold, italic, or code font.</p>
+<p>Headings should not contain inline code font or style formatting such as bold, italic, or code font.
+Acronyms should be expanded, unless it is a very common one that is well-known to the audience.</p>

 <p>Headings should always immediately precede body text.
 Do not follow a heading with an admonition or another heading without some form of introductory or descriptive text.</p>